 Mississippi Gateway Regional Park

 The Mississippi Gateway Regional Park is located in Brooklyn Park and offers shore and pier fishing opportunities.
 It’s one of the most family-friendly spots on the Mississippi River and is readily accessible for people of all ages.
 While shore fishing is the most popular option, there are also two bridges and a pier that offer fishing opportunities.
-Catfish, bullhead, common carp, channel catfish, river redhorse, quillback, walleye, northern pike, smallmouth bass and largemouth bass, crappie, sunfish, and dogfish are all possible options when you fish this section of the Mississippi.
+There are a number of species that you’ll likely encounter including small and largemouth bass, catfish, carp, and northern pike.

 The Landing is located in Shakopee along the Minnesota River and exclusively offers shore fishing as its only option.
 It’s a relatively small and secluded area that’s great for privacy and tons of fishing fun.
 You can fish from shore and cast your line to deep spots on the river or step out onto one of the sandbars that run through it.
-Freshwater drum, freshwater shortnose gar, American shad, catfish, bullhead, common carp, channel catfish, river redhorse, quillback, walleye, northern pike, smallmouth bass, largemouth bass, crappie, sunfish, and dogfish have all been known to populate the area.
+You’ll encounter the same types of fish on this section of the Mississippi as you will at the site listed above in addition to freshwater drum and shortnose gar, bullhead, crappie, and sunfish.

 Lake Andrew is located in Sibley State Park and is the smallest lake on this list.
 While you might run into walleye and northern pike, the lake is one of the top crappie lakes in the state.
 There’s also no boat access to the lake which means you’ll have fishing all to yourself at Lake Andrew.